Georgia Fowler Leaves Little To The Imagination In Unbuttoned Sheer Top In New ‘Maxim’ Photo

 “Having the biggest modeling agency in the world asking you to move to New York was too much of an exciting opportunity to turn down,” she told Maxim.

-In addition to Victoria’s Secret, Folwer has walked in runway shows for Chanel, Armani, Balmain, Miu Miu, Yeezy and Off-White, and has been featured in campaigns including H&M, Diesel, Banana Republic, Agent Provocateur and Gap.
+In addition to Victoria’s Secret, Fowler has walked in runway shows for Chanel, Armani, Balmain, Miu Miu, Yeezy, and Off-White, and has been featured in campaigns including H&M, Diesel, Banana Republic, Agent Provocateur, and Gap.